facebook/react-native-website/docs/debugging.md

 ## Debugging native code

 When working with native code, such as when writing native modules, you can launch the app from Android Studio or Xcode and take advantage of the native debugging features (setting up breakpoints, etc.) as you would in case of building a standard native app.

+The project file for XCode is in the ios folder and for Android Studio is in android folder.